SaraTisell/wwq/README.md

 * Microsoft Edge
   * Noki N9
   * iPad pro

+No issues was found.

+* Responsive through all pages.
+* The design is consistent and correct thorug all pages.
+* Navigation is correct and no broken links.
+* Rules button
+  * Works correct, open up modal when clicked and hides when clicked on the x icon or outside the modal.
+* Option buttons
+  * Works correct and takes the user to next the question or displays results if quiz is completed.

 ## Deployment
 The site was deployed to GitHub pges thorugh these steps: